-In the event of a ruptured hose or piping at a point in the discharge system downstream from the first valve, pump or the internal valve, the excess flow feature is designed to close upon a significant increase in differential pressure or flow.
-Restrictions incorporated in the discharge system of a bobtail truck, transport or a stationary tank, may include but not limited to pumps, pipe and hose length and dimensions, branching, elbows, reductions in pipe diameter, or a number of other inline valves or fittings.
-Low operating pressure may be a result of ambient temperature, or a partially closed valve downstream from the integral excess flow valve; this can restrict the rate of flow through the internal valve below the level necessary to actuate the integral excess flow valve.
-Therefore, DO NOT RELY ON the excess flow function of the internal valve for the purpose of providing protection against the discharge of hazardous materials, when other downstream restrictions are present in the system.
+Restrictions incorporated in the discharge system of a bobtail truck, transport or of a stationary tank (due to pumps, pipe and hose length and dimensions, branching, elbows, reductions in pipe diameter, or a number of other inline valves or fittings), low operating pressure as a result of ambient temperature, or a partially closed valve downstream from the integral excess flow valve, can restrict the rate of flow through the internal valve below the level necessary to actuate the integral excess flow valve.
+Therefore, DO NOT USE the excess flow function of the internal valve for the purpose of providing protection against the discharge of hazardous materials in the event of a rupture of hose or piping at a point in the discharge system downstream from the first valve, pump, or fitting downstream of the internal valve.